About Art 180 180

 Our work with young people will turn lives and communities around 180 degrees.

 Our Operating Model

-ART 180 partners with other nonprofit organizations to serve children living in challenging circumstances in Richmond, Virginia.
+ART 180 partners with other nonprofit organizations to serve youth, ages 8 to 18, living in challenging circumstances in Richmond, Virginia.
+We also operate an art center for teens, called Atlas, in the Downtown Arts & Culture District.
 Through our programs, youth discover ways they can positively engage in and influence their surroundings.

 Our MotivationTo quote Rita Dove, former U.S. Poet Laureate, "If our children are unable to voice what they mean, no one will know how they feel.
 If they can't imagine a different world, they are stumbling through a darkness made all the more sinister by its lack of reference points.
 For a young person growing up in America's alienated neighborhoods, there can be no greater empowerment than to dare to speak from the heart-and then to discover that one is not alone in one's feelings."